v11580/SugaR-AI/README.md

 results in stronger playing strength, even if the nodes per second computed by the engine is somewhat lower (roughly 60% of nps is typical).

-Note that the NNUE evaluation depends on the Stockfish binary and the network parameter file (see EvalFile).
+Note that the NNUE evaluation depends on the SugaR binary and the network parameter file (see EvalFile).
 Not every parameter file is compatible with a given Stockfish binary.
 The default value of the EvalFile UCI option is the name of a network that is guaranteed to be compatible with that binary.